caltechlibrary/newt/newt.1.md

 : (optional) holds the run time configuration used by the Newt applications.

 models
 : (required by newtgenerator) This holds the description of the data models in your application.
-Each model uses the [GitHub YAML issue template syntax](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository#creating-issue-forms) (abbr: GHYTS)
+Each model uses the [GitHub YAML issue template syntax](https://docs.github.com/en/communities/using-templates-to-encourage-useful-issues-and-pull-requests/configuring-issue-templates-for-your-repository#creating-issue-forms) (abbr: GHYITS)

 routes
 : (required by newtrouter) This holds the routes for the data pipeline (e.g. JSON API and template engine sequence)